I was the type of person who persevered through all things and felt like I had super powers. I was always on top of things.

-I am so grateful that I am able to attend my third Brain Tumour Walk event – this one virtual – June 27, 2020.
-This past year has been about continued healing, self-care, living and trying to help others.
+I am so grateful that I am able to attend my third Brain Tumour Walk event.
+The past few years have been about continued healing, self-care, living and trying to help others.

 I’ve since tried many forms of exercise and healing treatments from dragon boating to reflexology and massage.
 It has not all worked, but reflexology, massage, yoga, meditation, and walking seem to be the best for me.

 I have come to realize that I have been through a lot of physical, mental and emotional trauma over the past five years.
 I had a hysterectomy in 2015, breast cancer in 2016, brain cancer in 2017, two craniotomies and treatment in 2018.
 I am not the same person and accept that there are limitations to everything I do.
 I know to rest when I am tired, fatigued or not feeling well.
 I am much more kind to myself.